quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/code-and-deploy-sentiment-service.md

 # Sentiment analysis microservice

-Code a sentiment analysis microservice starting with a template from the Quix Library.
+In this optional tutorial part, you learn how to code a sentiment analysis microservice, starting with a template from the Quix Library.
+Templates are useful building blocks the Quix platform provides, and which give you a great starting point from which to build your own microservices.

-The code you're about to build gets the job done and meets the needs of this tutorial.
-However, it is by no means production ready.
+!!! note
+    The code shown here is kept as simple as possible for learning purposes.
+Production code would require more robust error handling code.

 ## Prerequisites

-We assume that you have a data source such as the Chat App used in the [Sentiment Analysis tutorial](chat-app.md).
+It is assumed that you have a data source such as the [Sentiment Demo UI](sentiment-demo-ui.d.md) used in the Sentiment Analysis tutorial.
 It supplies data to a `messages` topic and has a `chat-message` column in the dataset.

-Follow the steps below to code, test and deploy a new microservice to your workspace.
+Follow the steps below to code, test, and deploy a new microservice to your workspace.

 ## Select the template

 Follow these steps to locate and save the code to your workspace:

-1. Navigate to the Library and apply the following filters
+1. Navigate to the Library and apply the following filters:

     1. Languages = `Python`